What is mentoring?

 Does this cost me anything?

 Only if you think of time as a cost!
 No there are no fees for the ODK Mentoring Center.
 For collegiate members, we offer this program as a way to aid in your development.
-For Sustaining Circle Members, we hope that being part of the Mentoring Center deepens your affiliation and commitment to our Society.
+For mentors, we hope that being part of the Mentoring Center deepens your affiliation and commitment to our Society.